qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

   b.ramp(amp=0.3, duration=9, qe="qe1")
 ```

-This context manager does not return any output, its execution results in an edition of the configuration file provided as input to add:
+When executed, the content manager edits the input configuration file and adds:
 - an operation for each quantum element involved within the baking context manager
 - an associated pulse
 - an associated waveform (set of 2 waveforms for a mixedInputs quantum element) containing  sample(s) issued from concatenation of operations indicated in the context manager.

-The baking also carries advantages for an efficient program memory management,
-in the sense that there are less commands and different samples to be stored in memory to execute the program.

 # **How can I add operations inside the baking context manager?**